At War" now open at the

 James H. Andrew Railroad Museum and History Center

-at War is an upcoming exhibit at the James H. Andrew
+at War is on exhibit at the James H. Andrew Railroad

 This exhibit displays informational banners on several